Arnoldosmium/JToolCollection/README.md

 + `shuffle` Shuffle elements in a list
 + `heap` Heap data structure
 + `sort` Multiple Sort Method.
 For Sorted array in the future.
++ `tuple` Comparable tuple - No matter how long or what type you want.